FoundationDB/fdb-document-layer/README.md

 ## Contributing

-Contributing to FoundationDB Document Layer can be in contributions to the code base, sharing your experience and insights in the community on the Forums.
+Contributing to the FoundationDB Document Layer can be in contributions to the code base, sharing your experience and insights in the community on the Forums.
 Please see the [contributing guide](CONTRIBUTING.md) for more specifics.

 ## License and Trademarks
 The FoundationDB Document Layer is under the [Apache License, Version 2.0](LICENSE).